dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 We need to introduce a concept that is similar to existing concepts for regular classes, namely that an extension type _has_ a certain member.

-First, we say that an extension type member declaration _DM_ _precludes_ an extension type member declaration _DM2_ if they have the same name, or the basename of _DM_ is the same as the basename of _DM2_, and one of _DM_ and _DM2_ is a setter declaration, and the other is a method declaration.
+First, we say that an extension type instance member declaration _DM_ _precludes_ an extension type instance member declaration _DM2_ if they have the same name, or the basename of _DM_ is the same as the basename of _DM2_, and one of _DM_ and _DM2_ is a setter declaration, and the other is a method declaration.

-Moreover, we say that an extension type member declaration _DM_ _precludes_ a non-extension type member signature `m` if they have the same name, or the basename of _DM_ is the same as the basename of `m`, and _DM_ is a setter declaration and `m` is a method signature, or _DM_ is a method declaration and `m` is a setter signature.
+Moreover, we say that an extension type instance member declaration _DM_ _precludes_ a non-extension type member signature `m` if they have the same name, or the basename of _DM_ is the same as the basename of `m`, and _DM_ is a setter declaration and `m` is a method signature, or _DM_ is a method declaration and `m` is a setter signature.

 *We use this concept with superinterfaces of DM.
 DM may have multiple